tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 1. Self-reflective thinking
 1. Self-conscious reflections

 All thinking processes are developed in levels listed above.
-Our assumption: emotions as part of thinking, at least conscious part, should fit thinking model.
+We use following assumption: emotions as part of thinking, at least conscious processes take , should fit thinking model.
 This way all emotional processed should be expressed in terms of thinking model(levels).
 This could be understood as base of computational emotional thinking approach.

 #### Evolutionary psychology